surifirstpin/Acubi_documentation/Version.5/Dashboard.md

 ## Lookups

  Adding lookup to dashboard will refer set of query or list of items in filters.
+To Add Lookups to Dashboard repor, Click on Lookups Tab.

 **Fill up the lookup section ;**